mateiz/incubator-spark/docs/configuration.md

 # SparkContext Configuration

-A Spark application may be configured in a number of different ways.
+A Spark application may be configured in following ways.
 The configuration methods are listed in order of precedence.

-1. Any Config objects passed in through the SparkContext constructor.
-These are [Typesafe Config](https://github.com/typesafehub/config) instances, which can easily be created from JSON or .property files.
+1. Any SparkConf object passed in through the SparkContext constructor.
+See `SparkConfBuilder` for details on how to create `SparkConf`.
 2. Java system properties, defined programmatically (`System.setProperty`) or through -D flags passed in to the JVM
-3. A config file (could be JSON) defined at the URL in the system property `spark.config.url`, or the environment variable `SPARK_CONFIG_URL`, if defined.
-This could be HTTP, FTP, or just plain file URI.
-4. The defaults in `org.apache.spark.spark-defaults.conf` in the classpath
+3. The global configuration params in `spark.conf` in the classpath.

 For example, to programmatically set some properties and directly pass it into a SparkContext, you can do

 {% highlight scala %}
-val extraConfig = ConfigUtils.parseFromMap(Map(
+    val sparkConf = SparkConfBuilder().withMasterUrl("local[4]").withAppName("SparkAppName")
-  "spark.cores.max" -> 5,
-  "spark.mesos.coarse" -> true,
-))
+      .withConfFromMap(Map("spark.jars" -> Seq("jar1.jar", "jar2.jar"))).build
-val sc = new SparkContext("local", name, extraConfig)
+    val sc = new SparkContext(sparkConf)
 {% endhighlight %}

 ## Migrating from Spark 0.8 and earlier

 * Existing mechanism of using System properties for configuring Spark still works as such.
 You need to either pass it with a -D flag to the JVM (for example `java -Dspark.cores.max=5 MyProgram`) or call `System.setProperty` in your code *before* creating your Spark context.
 Now this is different than before, earlier(in older versions i.e. before 0.9.x) it was possible to configure even after spark context is created, it made sense inside the repl.
 However this is not possible now, the configuration either provided as config files or with setProperty has to be provided before creating a spark context.
-It is thus important to note *configuration settings are immutable* and are picked up at the time of creation of spark context.
+It is thus important to note **configuration settings are immutable** and are picked up at the time of creation of spark context.

 {% highlight scala %}
 System.setProperty("spark.cores.max", "5")